nickyhajal/world-domination-summit/_content/academies.md

 # As the WDS community strengthens and grows, more and more people are arriving early and staying late.
 2014 marked the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.

 Registration for academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 Below you'll find the academies we offered in 2014.
+Academies that will accompany our fifth year of WDS will be announced once the final wave of [main stage ticket sales](/register) has closed.

 <div class="zig-zags_blue"></div>